Hanceville, Alabama: Attractions

 Hanceville is home to Our Lady of the Angels Monastery.
 The construction began in 1996 and was completed in 1999, under the direction of Mother Angelica of the Eternal Word Television Network (EWTN).

 Hanceville is also home to Alabama's oldest paintball and airsoft field, Mount Doom Paintball Field.
-It has been in operation since the 1980s.
+It was opened in the 1980s, and closed in 2024 due to low popularity of paintball in the area.

 Police department scandal

 On February 19, 2025, Cullman County's district attorney and sheriff announced a sweeping indictment of the Hanceville police chief, four other officers, and an officer's wife on drug distribution counts and other charges.
 The grand jury cited a culture of corruption so prevalent in the department that it recommended that the police force be disbanded.
 Its findings followed an investigation into the drug-induced death of a police department employee in August 2024.
 The probe discovered, among other concerns, that the department's staff had "unfettered access" to the evidence room, where "nothing was secure."
 On February 20, 2025, the mayor of Hanceville announced the immediate suspension of all police department employees and said law enforcement responsibilities would be turned over to the sheriff's office until further notice.

 As a result of the corruption suspicions, 58 felony cases were dismissed by a grand jury.